 Frequently Asked Questions

-For years researchers and analysts have relied on targeted analysis methods.
-In spite of the high accuracy of the obtained results, this has lead to overlooking a number of environmental contaminants, important metabolites, and pharmaceutical byproducts.
+For years, researchers and analysts have relied on targeted analysis methods.
+In spite of high accuracy of the obtained results, this has lead to overlooking a number of pharmaceutical byproducts, important metabolites, and environmental contaminants.
 The suspect and non-targeted analysis with LC/HRMS have come to change this.
 The non-targeted analysis allows detecting hundreds or thousands of compounds without preselection of the analytes.

 The most significant obstacles for non-targeted LC/HRMS screening today are the scarcely defined scope of the method and, more importantly, the inability to provide quantitative information.
 This is well shown by the data.
 Currently, the Human Metabolome Database contains 114 100 compounds and only 3383 (<3%) of these have been both detected and quantified.
 Due to the intensive developments in the field of compound identification tools, the proportion of compounds that can be identified with non-targeted methods is constantly increasing.
 The inability to quantify these compounds is a problem not only in metabolomics, but also in pharmaceutical analysis, environmental analysis, and even in monitoring illegal substances.